patrickenfuego/FFEncoder/README.md

 With FFEncoder, you can downmix either of the two output streams to stereo using the `-Stereo`/`-Stereo2` parameters.
 The process uses an audio filter that retains the LFE (bass) track in the final mix, which is discarded when using `-ac 2` in ffmpeg directly.

-When using any combination of `copy`/`c`/`copyall`/`ca` and `-Stereo`/`-Stereo2`, the script will multiplex the primary audio out of the container and encode it separately; this is because ffmpeg cannot stream copy and filter at the same time.
+When using any combination of `copy`/`c`/`copyall`/`ca` and `-Stereo`/`-Stereo2`, the script will multiplex the primary audio stream out of the container and encode it separately; this is because ffmpeg cannot stream copy and filter at the same time.
 See [here](https://stackoverflow.com/questions/53518589/how-to-use-filtering-and-stream-copy-together-with-ffmpeg) for a nice explanation.
-Once the primary encode finishes, the multiplexed audio file (now converted to stereo) is multiplexed back into the primary container with the other streams selected.
+Once the primary encode finishes, the external audio file (now converted to stereo) is multiplexed back into the primary container with the other streams selected.

 &nbsp;